-- d.
-The admission will stand cancelled if a candidate does not register at IIM Nagpur on the mentioned date and time for the registration.
+- 4. The admission will stand cancelled if a candidate does not register at IIM Nagpur on the mentioned date and time for the registration.

-- h.
-If a candidate has paid the remaining Term 1 fee and wants to withdraw from the programme after the Term 1 fee payment deadline, NO amount will be refunded.
+- 9. If a candidate has paid the remaining Term 1 fee and wants to withdraw from the programme after the Term 1 registration date, NO amount will be refunded.